Skip to main content

 Washington County Lake Quality

 There are 15 graded lakes in Washington County.
 The mix is varied enough that the county-level average tells you the broad strokes, not the choose-this-cabin specifics.
-On average, Washington County lakes grade an A. That puts it near the top of the Wisconsin county ranking.
+With an average grade of B, Washington County sits comfortably above the Wisconsin median.

 A meaningful share of Washington's lakes break 50 feet of depth, which matters because deep lakes hold cooler water all summer and resist the resuspended-sediment problems that plague shallow basins.
-The county's best-graded lake is Green Lake (A).
+The county's best-graded lake is Big Cedar Lake (A).

 Loading map…